 VIRTUAL SPEAKER SERIES

-In 2021, the Birthplace of Country Music Museum is hosting a speaker series throughout the year.
-The live events will take place on the first Tuesday of the month, and recordings of the talks will be shared below.
+The Birthplace of Country Music Museum’s Virtual Speaker Series takes place on the first Tuesday of the month, and recordings of the talks will be shared below.
 To view upcoming speaker topics, please see our events page.

 August 2021 – Henry Glover: The Musical Alchemist of King Records